India: +91-40-42023318 | Singapore: +65-31631880

 U.S / Canada Toll Free: +1-866-259-4781

 United States Department of Education in an evidence based meta-analysis of various studies conducted over a period of 12 years concluded that students who acquired higher education through online mode performed much better than those in regular class room courses. (www.ed.gov/about/offices/list/ opepd/ppss/reports.html)

 Who was James Lind?

-Born in the year 1716 in Edinburgh, James Lind, was the first to introduce control group in clinical research.
-After completing his schooling, he was apprenticed to a physician in 1731.
-He worked as a Surgeons mate for 8 years in British Navy and was then promoted to Surgeon in 1747.
+Lind was born in 1716, in Edinburgh, and after completing his schooling he became apprenticed to a physician in 1731.
+He then worked as a Surgeon’s Mate in the British Navy for 8 years and was promoted to Surgeon in 1747.

-The administration of citrus fruits in curing scurvy disease was not accepted during his times.
-Later on, after his death in 1794, the British Navy recognized his work and adopted the practice of giving citrus fruits to the sailors as a dietary supplement.
+The use of citrus fruits to prevent and cure scurvy disease was not accepted by either the Royal College of Physicians of London or the Admiralty during Lind’s life.
+However, after Lind’s death in 1794, the British Navy recognized that making available the juice of citrus fruits to sailors would protect them from a potentially deadly disease.

 Due to his exemplary investigation, James Lind is often considered as the “Father of Naval Medicine”.
 To celebrate the day that James Lind started his famous trial to find an effective treatment for scurvy, International Clinical Trials Day is celebrated around the world on or near the 20 May each year.

 To know more about James Lind please see the James Lind Library Website: James Lind Library